Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Quick-Start-Phase-3.md

 #### 3.1.3.2 Terraform

+The Terraform option outputs a `run.ps1` file that you can use to deploy the ALZ.

+>NOTE: If you set the `grant_permissions_to_current_user` input to `false` in the bootstrap, you will need to set permissions on your storage account before the `terraform init` command will work.

 1. Open a new PowerShell Core (pwsh) terminal or use the one you already have open.
 1. Navigate to the directory shown in the `module_output_directory_path` output from the bootstrap.
-1. If you choose to deploy the bootstrap resources in Azure, then you will need to navigate to the Azure Portal and find you storage account.
-1. Make note of the `Resource Group Name`, `Storage account name`and `Container Name` from the storage account.
-1. If you did not choose to deploy the bootstrap resources in Azure, type `terraform init` and hit enter.
-1. If you choose to deploy the bootstrap resources in Azure, type `terraform init -backend-config="resource_group_name=<Resource Group Name>" -backend-config="storage_account_name=<Storage account name>" -backend-config="container_name=<Container Name>" -backend-config="key=terraform.tfstate" -backend-config="use_azuread_auth=true"` , replacing the items in angle brackets and hit enter.
-1. Type `terraform plan -out=tfplan` and hit enter.
-1. Review the plan.
-Use `terraform show tfplan` to see the plan details.
-1. If you are happy with the plan, then type `terraform apply tfplan` and hit enter.
+1. Open and examine the `run.ps1` file also found in the `module_output_directory_path` directory using your favourite editor (vscode).
+1. Follow each step found in the `run.ps1` file and paste the commands into the terminal.
+1. You will `init`, `plan` and `apply` the Terraform configuration.
 1. The ALZ will now be deployed, this may take some time.